cc-hpc-itwm/tarantella/docs/source/tutorials.rst

 Using manually-distributed datasets
 """""""""""""""""""""""""""""""""""

-Typically it is the task of the framework to automatically handle batched datasets, such that each rank only processes its share of the data, as explained in the :ref:`Quick Start guide<using-distributed-datasets-label>`.
+Typically, it is the task of the framework to automatically handle batched datasets, such that each rank only processes its share of the data, as explained in the :ref:`Quick Start guide<using-distributed-datasets-label>`.

-However, there are complex scenarios when the users might prefer to build the dataset slices corresponding to each rank themselves.
+However, there are complex scenarios when the user might prefer to manually build the dataset slices corresponding to each rank.
-Tarantella allows for the user to disable the automatic distribution mechanism by passing ``tnt_distribute_dataset = False`` to the ``model.fit`` function.
+Tarantella allows the user to disable the automatic distribution mechanism by passing ``tnt_distribute_dataset = False`` to the ``model.fit`` function.

 This is how it is done in the case of the Transformer: